 Submitting Physical Documents for Verification

-Sometimes, especially for certain services or if digital methods are not available, you might be asked to provide physical copies of other identity and address documents.
-This is a more traditional way of proving who you are and where you live.
+Sometimes, especially for certain services or if digital methods are not offered or feasible, you might be asked to provide physical copies of other identity and address documents.
+This is a more traditional way of confirming your identity and address.

 Acceptable Proof of Identity and Address Documents